-- Once a submission has been deemed as a non-serious attempt, the teacher will issue the student with a Faculty Warning letter (Year 7-9) or N-Award Warning letter (Year 10-12).
-Refer to section 4.6.1 for further information. - Unless other instructions are given, normal examination conditions will apply to all tasks.
+- Once a submission has been deemed as a non-serious attempt, the teacher will issue the student with an N-Award Warning letter (Year 10-12).
+Refer to sections 4.6.1 and 4.6.2 for further information. - Unless other instructions are given, normal examination conditions will apply to all tasks.
 Internet connected devices (including but not limited to phones and smart watches) are prohibited from the examination room and/or classroom while an assessment task is being conducted, unless prescribed in the assessment task.